hdShang/arxiv-daily/docs/cs-CL/2025-09-09/papers/250908075v1-no-for-some-yes-for-others-persona-prompts-and-other-sources-of-fals.md

 ---
 layout: default
-title: No for Some, Yes for Others: Persona Prompts and Other Sources of False Refusal in Language Models
+title: "No for Some, Yes for Others: Persona Prompts and Other Sources of False Refusal in Language Models"
 ---

 # No for Some, Yes for Others: Persona Prompts and Other Sources of False Refusal in Language Models